Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 - **BER** (Basic Encoding Rule) : original ruleset for the encoding of data, allowing multiple encoding types
 - **CER** (Canonical Encoding Rule) : restricted version of BER allowing a single encoding type
 - **DER** (Distinguished Encoding Rule) : more restrictive than CER, used in practice for X.509 certificates
+  - **PEM** (Privacy Enhanced Mail) is a Base64 encoded DER certificate to represent the binary as readable ASCII
+  - **PKCS #12** (Public Key Cryptography Standards #12) is a binary file bundling multiple certificates or keys (.pf2 or .p12)

 To obtain a certificate, we must first request it to a **RA** (Registration Authority).
-The RA will verify user information, and forward them to the **CA** (Cartificate Authority) that generates the certificate.
+The RA will verify user information, and forward them to the **CA** (Certificate Authority) that generates the certificate.
 The CA maintains the **CRL** (Certificate Revocation List) of all certificates revoked because they got compromised.
+Clients can query the CRL using **OCSP** (Online Certificate Status Protocol).
 Some popular root CAs are **Verisign** and **Digisign**.

+Instead of paying a CA to issue a certificate, we can create a **self-signed certificate** for our web server.
+Private CAs can be setup using **Windows Certificate Services** (Windows) or **OpenCA** (Linux).
+Browsers need to be updated to trust this private CA, otherwise they would show a popup saying it is an insecure website.

 The **Web of Trust** is a decentralized trust model addressing the issues of public key authentication in a CA-based PKI system.
-Instead of paying a CA to issue a certificate, we can create a **self-signed certificate** for our web server.
-Browsers would show an error asking to confirm if we trust this insecure certificate (good for development phase).
+An example of Web of Trust is PGP (Pretty Good Privacy) and its open-source implementation GPG (GNU PGP Guard).